-How to marinate and pan sear pork neck chops (aka pork collar steaks).
-This post contains affiliate links which help support our blog at no cost to you.
+How to marinate and pan sear pork neck chops (aka pork collar steaks or Coppa steaks).

 - Go straight to the Recipe Card or